Finite-state Independence and Normal Sequences

 \end{proof}

-If $n_{start}$ is as determined by Proposition~\ref{prop:boundquad}, then $\bigcap_{n\geq n_{start}} F_n$ is not empty and consists just of pairs of independent normal words.
-We can actually show that the intersection of a subsequence of $F_n$'s with $n$ growing at most exponentially, also consists just of pairs of independent normal words.
-The next definition fixes $n_0$ as $\log n_{\text{\em start}}$ and defines the sets $G_n$ that will be used in the proof of Theorem~\ref{thm:algorithm}.
+If $n_{start}$ is as determined by Proposition~\ref{prop:boundquad}, then $\bigcap_{n\geq n_{start}} F_n$ is not empty and consists just of pairs of finite-state independent normal words.
+We can actually show that the intersection of a subsequence of $F_n$'s with $n$ growing at most exponentially, also consists just of pairs of finite-state independent normal words.
+The next definition fixes $n_0$ as $\log n_{\text{\em start}}$ and defines the sets~$G_n$ which are used in the proof of Theorem~\ref{thm:algorithm}.